syoyo/tinyvdbio/README.md

 TinyVDBIO is header-only C++03 OpenVDB IO library.
 Not all OpenVDB format are supported.
 Also, TinyVDBIO does not provide non-IO related features(e.g. volume op, iso-surface generation).

-TinyVDBIO is good to not only your graphics application, but also HPC visualization tools.
+TinyVDBIO is good for not only your graphics application, but also HPC visualization tools.

 ## Features